Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Introduction

+The second contribution is the development of a theoretical model of production networks with inventories.
+My work builds on existing models of shock propagation in networks as in \cite{carvalho2010aggregate}, \cite{acemogluetal}, \cite{baqaee2019macroeconomic}, \cite{carvalho2016supply}.
+Contrary to these contributions, I include the pivotal role of inventories as a mechanism of upstream amplification of demand shocks to reconcile my empirical findings.
+This allows me to characterize a new sufficient statistic for upstream amplification, which simultaneously summarizes features of the network and of the inventory problem.
+I show that this statistic can be directly measured with data on the input-output structure and inventories.
+This framework also allows me to study the effect of fragmentation of supply chains as well as the role of spatial diversification on volatility.

+The last contribution of this paper is to quantify the macroeconomic implications of rising supply chain complexity and inventory trends, showing that these forces have contributed to an overall increase in economic volatility despite stronger diversification effects.
+These trends and their effects on supply chains' resilience, robustness, and shock propagation have been recently discussed by \cite{elliott2022supply,elliott2022networks,grossman2023resilience,grossman2023supply,elliott2023supply,acemoglu2024macroeconomics,ferrarispecialization}.

-\paragraph{Roadmap} The rest of the paper is structured as follows: Section \ref{evidence} provides the key empirical observations that motivate this paper.
-Section \ref{methoddatasec} provides the details on the data and the empirical strategy.
+\paragraph{Roadmap.} The rest of the paper is structured as follows: Section \ref{methoddatasec} provides the details on the data and the empirical strategy.
 Section \ref{results} presents the reduced form results on upstream shock propagation.
 Section \ref{model} describes the model and provides the key comparative statics results and counterfactual exercises.
-Finally, Section \ref{conclusions} concludes.
+Section \ref{conclusions} concludes.